jnweiger/led-name-badge-ls32/README.md

 options:
   -h, --help            show this help message and exit -t TYPE, --type TYPE  Type of display: supported values are 12x48 or (default) 11x44.
 Rename the program to led-badge-12x48, to switch the default.
-  -s SPEED, --speed SPEED
+  -H HID, --hid HID'    Set to 1 to ensure connect via HID API, program will then not fallback to usb.core library -s SPEED, --speed SPEED
                         Scroll speed (Range 1..8).
 Up to 8 comma-separated values -B BRIGHTNESS, --brightness BRIGHTNESS